+In California, you may need to speak with a Riverside vandalism attorney more times than you think you would.
 When you think of vandalism, you generally picture kids painting graffiti on city walls.
 In reality, the California laws governing vandalism (also known as “malicious mischief”) are much more involved.
 You may be charged with vandalism in ways you have not previously imagined.
-Here are just a few examples:

 Based on these specifics, it is easy to see how a childish mistake can lead to long-term consequences.
 In fact, Justin Bieber was charged with misdemeanor vandalism in 2014 and was forced to pay over $80,000 in restitution.

-If you are accused of vandalism, speak to an expert Riverside vandalism lawyer as soon as possible to prepare a skilled defense.
+If you are accused of vandalism, speak to an expert Riverside defense lawyer as soon as possible to prepare a skilled defense.

 To be charged with vandalism, the arresting officers and prosecution must prove that the three following elements apply to the crime: